xlladdins/xll/docs/Excel4Macros/WHILE.md

 **Remarks**

-If you know exactly how many times you\'ll need to carry out the statements within a loop, in most cases you should use a FOR-NEXT loop.
+If you know exactly how many times you'll need to carry out the statements within a loop, in most cases you should use a FOR-NEXT loop.
 Also, avoid creating an infinite loop by making sure logical\_test does not always evaluate to TRUE.